michaelfranzl/SalorHospitality/README.md

 Development Installation
 ------------------------

-The following instructions are based on plain Debian Wheezy, and will use its Ruby interpreter 1.9.3.
+The following instructions are based on plain Debian Jessie, and will use its own Ruby interpreter 2.1.5.

 You need a few system packages so that native extensions of ruby gems will compile successfully:

-    apt-get install mysql-server mysql-client libmysqlclient-dev imagemagick libmagick-dev libmagickwand-dev libmagickcore-dev nodejs bundler
+    apt-get install ruby libruby ruby-dev rake mysql-server libmysqld-dev libmysqlclient-dev libmagickwand-dev libmagickcore-dev libxslt1-dev nodejs bundler

-Any Rails developer will not have any problems running Salor Hospitality, since it is just a plain, standalone Rails application without any special magic going on.
+Any Rails developer will not have any problems running Salor Hospitality, since it is just a plain, standalone Rails 4.1.8 application without any special magic going on.

     git clone git://github.com/michaelfranzl/SalorHospitality.git
     cd SalorHospitality/salor-hospitality